Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - Losing all health results in reloading the scene with a unique message in the console
 - Completing the objective by touching the clock results in moving to the next level / scene
 - Pressing start on Main Menu loads into first level, can return to menu at any time from pause menu, press 'p' to pause
 - Pause menu also allows you to return to the main menu at any time
+- when all levels complete goes to a victory scene